AuZanPs/Fitmatch-project/README.md

 2. Create a bucket named `clothing-images`
 3. Set it to public access for image serving

-### 4. Hugging Face Setup (Optional - for AI features)
+### 4. Gemini AI Setup (Optional - for AI features)

-1. Go to Hugging Face and create an account
+1. Go to Google AI Studio and create an account
 2. Create a new API key in your settings
 3. Add it to your `.env.local` file